SX BetBlog

 Frequently Asked Questions

-What group is South Korea in at the World Cup 2026?
+What group was South Korea in at the World Cup 2026?

-South Korea are in Group A, alongside Mexico, Czechia, and South Africa.
-Their three group fixtures, with live 1X2 odds, are listed above.
+South Korea were in Group A, alongside Mexico, Czechia, and South Africa.
+Their three group fixtures are listed above, each linked to its full preview.

-Can I bet on South Korea on SX Bet?
+Can I still bet on South Korea on SX Bet?

-Yes.
-Each market above links straight to SX Bet, where you back the outcome in USDC and are matched peer-to-peer against another bettor rather than a bookmaker.
+Not on these World Cup markets — they settled and were delisted when the tournament finished.
+SX Bet does list international and club soccer year-round, where you back an outcome in USDC and are matched peer-to-peer against another bettor rather than a bookmaker.

 What the market says